-Over the last month, the FDA approved not one, but two, COVID-19 vaccines.
+The FDA has now authorized three COVID-19 vaccines.
 Both of the first two authorized vaccines rely on an immunity-building strategy that hasn’t been used in any other vaccine.
 As many of us start rolling up our sleeves to get a shot, here are answers to some of the most frequently asked questions.

 What is mRNA?
 Why does it matter?

 All previous vaccines have been based on weakened virus molecules or proteins from the disease (pathogen) that our immune systems can easily overcome while learning to recognize it.
-The new vaccines from Moderna and Pfizer — the two that have made it to market so far in the U.S. — contain mRNA (messenger RNA), which is a genetic template that instructs our cells to build the viral proteins that our immune systems can then recognize.
+The new vaccines from Moderna and Pfizer — the first two to make it to market so far in the U.S. — contain mRNA (messenger RNA), which is a genetic template that instructs our cells to build the viral proteins that our immune systems can then recognize.
 Its main perk is that by allowing our bodies to produce the proteins (rather than growing them in a lab like in traditional vaccines), it slashes the time it takes to produce the vaccine (as done in the past) in the lab.
 For nearly 20 years, researchers have been interested in using mRNA in vaccines.
 Some were even tested in early clinical trials for rabies, influenza and Zika.
-However, the vaccines for COVID-19 are the first mRNA vaccines ever approved by the FDA.
+However, the vaccines for COVID-19 are the first mRNA vaccines ever authorized by the FDA.
 This long history of studying the mRNA concept is why the vaccine could be developed so quickly. mRNA is new to you and me, but a well-known process to scientists.

 Will the COVID-19 vaccine change my DNA?